craigbilner/react-component-tester/README.md

 the returned value will be a boolean indicating if the given prop function maps to the expected class method

 here we test that the stamp dumb component was correctly given the smart component's handleOnClick method

     const isMapped =
           NONE
             .component
             .propFunc('onClick')
             .mapsTo('handleOnClick');

     assert(isMapped);

 ### .resetState()

 returns the state of the flavour of the component under test to the initial state

+### .teardown()

+If for any reason you need to restore spies placed on a component as part of set up you can use the teardown method.
+Returns the tester.

+    const tester = ReactTester.create().use(Address);
+    // Do stuff...
+    tester.teardown();

 ## properties